tahoe-lafs/tahoe-lafs/docs/README.txt

 then generate HTML output using Sphinx, a program that can produce its output in HTML and other formats.

-The files with `.rst` extension use reStructuredText markup format, which is the format Sphinx natively handles.
+Files with `.rst` extension use reStructuredText markup format, which is the format Sphinx natively handles.
 To learn more about Sphinx, and for a friendly primer on reStructuredText, please see Sphinx project's documentation, available at:

 https://www.sphinx-doc.org/